An introduction to matrix convex sets and free spectrahedra: Introduction

 \begin{definition} We say that a set $S \subseteq \S^g$ is bounded/open/closed/compact if the respective level sets $S(k)$ are bounded/open/closed/compact.
-A matrix convex set $S$ is bounded if and only if $S(1)$ is bounded ([DDSS], Corollary 4.6).
+A matrix convex set $S$ is bounded if and only if $S(1)$ is bounded (\autoref{easy}).
 We write $\inte(S)(k)$ for the interior points of $S(k)$.
 This hierarchy of sets constitutes $\inte(S)$.
-We say that $S$ contains an open neighborhood of $0$ if an $\ep>0$ exists such that where $||.||$ denotes the operator norm (for matrix convex $S$ this is equivalent to the fact that $0$ is an interior point of $S(1)$). \\ We say that a subset $T \subseteq \S^g$ is invariant under reducing subspaces if $A \oplus B \in T$ implies $A \in T$. \end{definition}
+Similarly we define the closure $\ov{S}$.
+We say that $S$ contains an open neighborhood of $0$ if an $\ep>0$ exists such that (for matrix convex $S$ this is equivalent to the fact that $0$ is an interior point of $S(1)$ (\autoref{easy2})).
+We say that a subset $T \subseteq \S^g$ is invariant under \textbf{reducing subspaces} if $A \oplus B \in T$ implies $A \in T$. \end{definition}